 Many search engines consider the number of incoming links to a site a good indicator of that site's importance.
 In other words, when other sites—especially other higher-ranked sites—link to your site, the higher your site's ranking will go.

 Visit the Open Directory Project and submit your site.
-Google uses this service to help determine ranking.
+Google uses this service to help determine rank.
 Also, search the internet and/or ask colleagues for other online directories specific to your industry or business type.

 Opportunities to trade links with other sites or organizations abound on the web.
 Think of those sites you'd like to be associated with and ask them to trade links.
-Also, devise a format for how you would like them to link back to you (ie.g., using chosen keywords).
+Also, devise a format for how you would like them to link back to you (i.e., g., using chosen keywords).

-News & Press::
+News & Press:

 Articles, newsletters, and press releases are excellent ways to promote your site.
 While they act as advertising materials, press releases drawing on your business's strengths and expertise, for example, can also become valuable resources when distributed for free to your field's online and in-print publications.

-Other ways to drive traffic
+Other ways to drive traffic:

 Remember to publish your website's URL on all of the printed materials your company distributes—from business cards to newsletters to financial reports and otherwise.
 This applies equally to any TV or radio advertisements you might do.

-Many companies and search engines offer the ability to purchase placement on their sites and charge you, the advertiser, when someone clicks your link.
+Many companies and search engines offer the ability to purchase placement on their sites and charge you, the advertiser when someone clicks your link.
 Depending on your industry, this can lift your site to the top of targeted keyword searches.

 Google Ad Words

 Yahoo!
 Search Marketing